-Transportation within Colombia consists of taxis, local buses, and colectivos which can be compared to small buses or a similar vehicle.
+Transportation within Colombia consists of taxis, local buses, and colectivos which can be compared to small buses or similar vehicles.
 There are flights between major centres.

-Colombia is a family friendly destination as family is extremely important to Colombians.
+Colombia is a family-friendly destination as a family is extremely important to Colombians.
 It is a great family vacation for adventurous types, with idyllic beaches and islands, colonial cities and tropical jungles.
-There are also many family friendly activities within the city.
+There are also many family-friendly activities within the city.

 How welcoming is Colombia to LGBTQ travellers and families?